 Forms are available for use to track progress toward the completion of the awards.
 See the appropriate STEM/Nova Program Resources webpage: Cub Scouts, Webelos Scouts, Scouts BSA and Venturing and Sea Scouts.

 Once any of the awards are earned by Scouts, completion of the award is recorded by the unit within internet advancement.
 For those Scouts who have completed a Supernova medal, the Supernova Award Application must be completed, then submitted for verification at the Cockrell Scout Center.
 Regalia for the STEM program is not available through the Scout Shop.
 Patches must be purchased through Class B. Pins and medals must be purchased through Crown Awards.

 A Nova counselor is required to help a Scout complete the requirements for a Nova award.
 A Nova counselor introduces Scouts to the basic principles of STEM and helps them discover how fun and fascinating science, technology, engineering, and math can be.
 Each pack, troop and crew should have at least one counselor, possibly several for more active units.

 Supernova mentors are required to help a Scout complete the Supernova award.
 With a parent’s and unit leader’s help, the Scout must select a council-approved mentor who is a registered Scouter.
-A Scout may NOT choose their parent or unit leader as a mentor (unless the mentor is working with more than one youth).
-Scouters with a STEM background may work with Scouts in their unit and encouraged as well to work outside of their own unit.
-Find mentors through the district STEM representative.
+A Scout may NOT choose their parent as a mentor (unless the mentor is working with more than one youth).
+Scouters with a STEM background may work with Scouts in their unit and are encouraged as well to work outside of their own unit.
+Registered leaders in a unit may find Nova counselors and Supernova mentors using the search function available in Scoutbook, or by contacting their district's STEM representative.

 Become a STEM NOVA Counselor